The Bankrate promise

 Parent PLUS loan consolidation

-If you’ve borrowed more than one parent PLUS loan for your child over the years, or if you’ve taken out loans for multiple children, loan consolidation might be a useful option.
+If you’ve borrowed more than one parent PLUS loan for your child over the years or taken out loans for multiple children, loan consolidation might be a useful option.
 This free repayment strategy streamlines your repayment plan by combining multiple parent PLUS loans into a new Direct Consolidation Loan.
-After you consolidate Parent PLUS Loans, you’ll have one student loan bill and payment due each month, and your fixed interest rate will be averaged based on your loans’ original rates.
+After you consolidate Parent PLUS Loans, you’ll have one student loan bill and payment due each month.
+Your fixed interest rate will be averaged based on your loans’ original rates.

-This option can also help if you’re struggling with your current monthly payments.
-A Direct Consolidation Loan has repayment terms of up to 30 years, so stretching out your repayment term will lower your monthly payments — though you will end up paying more in interest overall.
+This option can also help if you’re struggling with your monthly payments.
+A Direct Consolidation Loan has repayment terms of up to 30 years, so stretching out your repayment term will lower your monthly payments — though you will pay more interest overall.

 Student loan refinancing

-When applying for a parent PLUS loan refinance, the lender will conduct a credit inquiry and ask you to provide information regarding your income and other financial obligations.
-This is to ensure that you have the ability to repay the refinance loan.
-Your interest rate will be largely determined by your credit score, so the better your credit, the cheaper your loan.
-If you have exceptional credit, your interest rate could be significantly lower than what the federal government originally offered you.
+When applying for a parent PLUS loan refinance, the lender will conduct a credit check and ask you to provide information regarding your income and other financial obligations.
+This is to ensure that you can repay the refinance loan.
+Your credit score will largely determine your interest rate, so the better your credit, the cheaper your loan.
+If you have exceptional credit, your interest rate could be significantly lower than the federal government originally offered you.

 Income-Contingent Repayment Plan